quantumew/rubber/README.md

     * --source-port PORT
 * Data to send with HTTP request.
     * -d | --data DATA
 * Headers to send with HTTP request.
-Currently doesn't support multiple (like curl).
-Requires /r/n characters.
+Supports multiple headers as separate strings.
+Ex. -H "Host: google.com" "Authorization: blah"
     * -H | --headers HEADERS
-* Verbose output while making request
+* Outputs all content sent and received during the http request.
     * -v | --verbose
 * Send request without proxy protocol.
 WHY ARE YOU EVEN USING THIS SCRIPT LOL!!
     * -n | --no-proxy